auth0/auth0-product-education-labs/README.md

 ### Running Locally

 All of the tools and sample applications can be run locally assuming dependecies are installed on the local machine.
-To prepare for local execution run `npm run init` from the root of the repository.
+To prepare for local execution run `npm install` and then `npm run init` from the root of the repository.

 ##### Dependencies